covid19supportnepal/covid-19-datastories-framework/README.md

 # To Run
-Follow the quick guide (just the installation part - get django, and the tools needed via pip mentioned below)
+Follow the quick guide (just the installation part - get django, and the tools needed via pip mentioned below).
+ENSURE to make this root file have a venv in it!

 Go to the directory with manage.py
 Use 'python manage.py makemigrations'
-Then 'python manage.py migrate'
-Finally 'python manage.py runserver'
+Then 'python manage.py migrate' (if you played with code and changed anything/added things via my scripts) Finally 'python manage.py runserver' (note, only the third needs to be run for small changes in html/css/js, python chanes require the above 2)

-And your server should be live and this dynamically generated datastory should play at localhost::port (usually 8000)/infographic
+And your server should be live and this dynamically generated datastory should play at **localhost::port (usually 8000)/infographic**

-Note - this should be hosted on somewhere that allows django hosting (there are free options for this online).
+**Note - this should be hosted on somewhere that allows django hosting (there are free options for this online).**

 # Quick Guide

 This was all built in a quick, modular way due to limitations of time since I'm moving back to College this weekend.
 The purpose of this Django application is to:
 - 'Ad-lib' text used in data stories (modularly add in text to any data story of any length with tiny changes)
     - Use Python to take advantage of the full data analytics capabilities of it (since that's where we wanted data analysis, though JS is another option, python is better for most people)
     - Use Django's backend to have a powerful way to modularily serve graphs to the front end from backend analysis
     - Run non live scripts to do local backend data cleaning/parsing as needed.
 Ensure to have:
     - Django installed, in a virtual environment (python -m venv data_stories)
-        - Run this via ./Scripts/activate
+        - Run this via ./Scripts/activate to open the virtual environment
+        - Then install Django (pip install Django)
     - Ensure to have various pip tools installed.
-        - django-extensions - required for backend local scripting and database injections locally
+        - django-extensions - **required for backend local scripting and database injections locally**
-        - pandas + data analysis friends
+        - pandas + data analysis friends (numpy, scipy, etc.. - they all install with pip install pandas)
-        - uszipcode (pyzipcode too) - these are not optimal but no better ones exist - required for the current 'mask' data story, at least for backend analysis.
+        - uszipcode (pyzipcode too) - these are not optimal but no better ones exist - required for the current 'mask' data story, at least for backend analysis (local analysis)
-        - djangify - if you want to convert a future HTML page to a 'django' ready one.
+        - djangify - if you want to convert a future HTML page to a 'django' ready one (ie a NON django page - but you shouldn't and can just use the one I've made probably, and copy it, and edit it for the future - however should one want to convert a future one, this is needed)
     - Ensure to learn how Django works:
         - Templates = Pages served
         - Static = Served Pages static assets (including JS, CSS)